AdityaKothari27/Querra/README.md

 2. Adjust search parameters if needed:
    - Max Results: Control the number of search results (5-20)
    - Time Filter: Filter results by recency
+   - Domain Exclusion: Add domains you want to exclude from results
 3. Click "Search" to find relevant sources
+4. Navigate through results using pagination controls

 ### Generating Reports